jblindsay/whitebox-tools/readme.txt

 - Modified the algorithm used by the CostDistance tool from an iterative method of finding the minimum cost surface to one that uses a priority-flood approach.
 This is far more efficient.
-Also, there was a bug in the original code that was the result of a mis-match between the neighbouring cell distances and the back-link direction.
+Also, there was a bug in the original code that was the result of a mismatch between the neighbouring cell distances and the back-link direction.
 In some cases this resulted in an infinite loop, which is now resolved.
 - Improvements have been made to the WhiteboxTools GeoTIFF reader.
 A bug has been fixed that prevented tile-oriented (in contrast to the more common strip-oriented)